-IOWA has benefits, information, and resources available whether you are a Veteran working at IOWA, or a Faculty and Staff member working with the student IOWA Veteran and Military Community.
+The University of Iowa has benefits, information, and resources available whether you are a Veteran working at Iowa or a faculty and staff member working with the students in the Veteran and Military-Connected (VMC) community.

 Being an Ally for Student Veterans

-Recommendations for training faculty and staff and enhancing the visibility of veterans issues through Veteran Ally training and student veteran discussion panels are discussed in the article.
+Recommendations for training faculty and staff and enhancing the visibility of VMC issues through ally training and student Veteran discussion panels are discussed in the article.

 Invisible Cultural Barriers:

 Practical implications for institutions and university employees seeking to support the civilian reintegration of military Veterans are provided in the following online article.

 Interested in seeing how we can help?
 IVETS is happy to talk to you about what we offer.

 The BUILD initiative is an opportunity for UI faculty and staff to gain strategic knowledge and skills to contribute to a welcoming and inclusive environment for all.